Halloween events calendar - Gallipolis Daily Tribune

 POINT PLEASANT, W.Va. — Trick-or-treat in the City of Point Pleasant, 5:30-6:30 p.m.

-POINT PLEASANT, W.Va. — Point Pleasant Halloween Block Party sponsored by Get to the Point WV, 6-8 p.m. on Main Street following Point Pleasant’s trick-or-treat.
-Free admission.
-Free candy, hot dogs, popcorn, games, costume contest, spooky maze.
-Musical performance by Blue Moves.
-At 7 p.m., the Sanderson Sisters, from the popular Halloween movie “Hocus Pocus” will be judging the costume contest which will will be held on the Point Pleasant Post Office’s steps.
+POINT PLEASANT, W.Va. — Point Pleasant Halloween Block Party sponsored by Get to the Point WV, 6-8 p.m., Trinity United Methodist Church gymnasium.
+Several merchants will be inside giving out treats as well as have games open and ready for play throughout the full two on hours of the event.
+Free refreshments, hot dogs and popcorn, will be available to those who attend and Blue Moves will be providing live musical entertainment.
+The costume contest will still be held at 7 p.m. and will be judged by the Sanderson Sisters.
 The winners from each category will be awarded a prize.
-Once the sun sets on the block party, the movie “Halloweentown” will be playing from 7:30-9:10 p.m.
-To round out the event, a meet and greet with the Sanderson Sisters at Solid Rock Studios will take place directly after the block party at 8 p.m.
-Individuals are encouraged to bring their own cameras to get pictures.
+To round out the event, a meet and greet with the Sanderson Sisters will take place directly after the block party at 8 p.m. at Trinity UMC.
+Individuals are encouraged to bring their own cameras to get pictures with the sisters.

 (To report more trick-or-treat events for free publication consideration, email information to gdtnews@aimmediamidwest.com.)